Ambrosia salad is super easy to make and always a hit at family gatherings.

 What is Ambrosia Salad?

-Ambrosia fruit salad is also known as the food of the gods, not because it gives whoever takes a bite immortal life, but because it tastes unbelievably divine.
+Ambrosia salad is also known as the food of the gods, not because it gives whoever takes a bite immortal life, but because it tastes unbelievably divine.

-Ambrosia fruit salad is made of a medley of fruits – oranges, pineapples, and shredded coconut.
+Ambrosia salad is made of a medley of fruits – oranges, pineapples, and shredded coconut.
 However, modern versions of this heavenly dessert also include apples, peaches, bananas, pineapples, Maraschino cherries, grapes, you name it!

 The fruits are then generously coated in thick and decadent cream.
 The result?
 A big bowl bursting with vibrant colors and spectacular flavors.

-And who says only gods and goddesses get to enjoy ambrosia fruit salad?
+And who says only gods and goddesses get to enjoy ambrosia salad?
 If they’re not willing to share theirs, don’t worry!
 We’ll teach you how to make this irresistible fruit salad at home.

 Here are all the ingredients in traditional Southern Ambrosia Fruit Salad.
 But of course, feel free to add in your favorites as well.